 The Museum is OPEN, with a few temporary restrictions in place:

 Operating Hours be from 9:00 AM-1:00 PM and 2:00 PM-4:00 PM, Tuesday through Saturday

-Visitors will need to wait outside and ring the doorbell to gain access if the door is locked
+Visitors will need to wait outside and ring both doorbells to gain access if the door is locked

 The Museum will not be able to accept artifact donations for the permanent collection at this time.